d6y/wootjs/README.md

 * _client_ - Scala source code, to be compiled to JavaScript.
 * _server_ - Scala source code to run server-side, plus other assets to be served, such as HTML, CSS and plain old JavaScript.
 * _woot-model_ - Scala source code shared by both the client and server projects.
 This is the WOOT algorithm, implemented once, used in the JVM and the JavaScript runtime.

+## Exploring the Code

+1. _server/src/main/resources/index.html_ is the starting point for the client.
+This folder also contains a trivial websocket JavaScript client (_ws.js_) and the editor bindings (_editor.js_).
+2. _editor.js_ creates a local instance of the "woot client" and kicks off the web socket interactions.
+3. _client/src/main/scala/client/WootClient.scala_ is the exposed interface to the WOOT model.
+This is Scala compiled to JavaScript.
+4.  _server/src/main/scala/Main.scala_ is the server that accepts and broadcasts WOOT operations to clients.

 ## Tests